FCC Form 477 Geocoding: Census Tract Reporting for Broadband Carriers

 Why Trust RATA for FCC Form 477 Geocoding?

-For over 39 years, RATA Associates has been the leading provider of compliance-grade geocoding to financial institutions.
+For over 39 years, RATA Associates has provided compliance-grade geocoding to financial institutions.
 We process millions of addresses annually using our proprietary 13-step geocoding methodology.
 The same technology and expertise that ensures HMDA/CRA compliance for banks now helps broadband carriers and telecommunications providers meet FCC reporting requirements.

 Our geocoding platform runs on Microsoft .NET and SQL Server, handling files of any size with the accuracy regulators expect.
 Whether you're an ISP, cable provider, wireless carrier, or CLEC, we deliver Census Tract assignments you can trust.